ryan hanley logo

 James Altucher is right, you must choose yourself.

-This doesn’t mean be selfish, it means choose yourself for success because no one else will.
+This doesn’t mean “Be selfish.”
+Instead, choose yourself for success because no one else will.
 This is often the hardest part.

-It would be so much easier if we were picked instead.
+It would be so much easier if we were picked and given permission to great.

 No one gets picked.